traefik/traefik/docs/configuration/commons.md

 ## Constraints

-In a micro-service architecture, with a central service discovery, setting constraints limits Træfik scope to a smaller number of routes.
+In a micro-service architecture, with a central service discovery, setting constraints limits Traefik scope to a smaller number of routes.

-Træfik filters services according to service attributes/tags set in your providers.
+Traefik filters services according to service attributes/tags set in your providers.

 Supported filters: